Coleman Yeatts

-Coleman Bennett Yeatts Sr. (October 31, 1908 – November 22, 1993) was an American attorney and politician, who served as a member of the Virginia House of Delegates and Virginia Senate.
+Coleman Bennett Yeatts Sr. (October 31, 1908 – November 22, 1993) was an American lawyer and politician, who served as a member of the Virginia House of Delegates and Virginia Senate.
 Upon his election to the House in 1935, he was the youngest member of that body.
 More than 30 years after leaving the House, he sought election to the Senate, where he served until his defeat in 1979.